If you are considering a solar panels investment for your home, there are certain key factors to consider before taking a final decision.

 Once you’ve established that your climate is suitable for solar panels, you should then take a look at your house orientation.

 Provided your house can accommodate solar panels, check with local authorities before commencing installation.
-Some local town councils have planning restrictions, such as solar panels height, size and aesthetics attributes relating to your building but also to the environment.
+Some local town councils have planning restrictions, such as solar panels’ height, size, and aesthetic attributes relating to your building but also to the environment.

 3. Do you have access to solar financial incentives?